-As an example, the CIT is paid in installments.
+As an example, the CIT is paid in instalments.
 Three payments on account of the final tax due in July, September, and up to 15 December of the year in which taxable income arises corresponding to 95% of the previous year's corporate tax assessment (for taxpayers with a turnover above EUR 500,000.

 Generally, for tax litigation pending before the Tax Authority or in judicial proceedings, instead of paying the amount of tax in dispute, taxpayers may provide bank guarantees.
 This solution has two advantages, in case of success in the pending case:

-- $\circ\,$ The taxpayer does not need a request for reimbursement to the Tax Authorities; - The taxpayer may be reimbursed for expenses related to the provision of bank guarantee (including Stamp Duty), by means of a request to the Tax Authorities.
+- The taxpayer does not need a request for reimbursement to the Tax Authorities; - The taxpayer may be reimbursed for expenses related to the provision of bank guarantee (including Stamp Duty), by means of a request to the Tax Authorities.

 6. Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?
+Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
+And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?

 As a general rule, officials and agents of the Tax Administration are required to keep confidential the data collected on the taxpayers situation and the personal information obtained in the tax procedure, including those arising from professional secrecy or any other duty of secrecy legally regulated.

 Exceptions are provided for the following situations: